MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 #### Teams Rooms Pro Management Portal

 The Teams Rooms Pro Management service is a cloud-based management solution that proactively monitors and updates Microsoft Teams Rooms devices and their peripherals.
 The Pro management solution is for organizations looking to optimize the meeting room experience and perform real-time monitoring and management for Teams Rooms devices.
 To learn more, see [Microsoft Teams Rooms Pro Management](/microsoftteams/rooms/rooms-pro-management).

 ## Licensing

-New Surface Hub 3 devices come with a license for Windows 11 IoT Enterprise,  and you’ll also need
+New Surface Hub 3 devices come with a Windows 11 IoT Enterprise license,  and you'll also need
 a [Teams Rooms](/microsoftteams/rooms/rooms-licensing) license.
 A Teams Rooms Pro license is recommended for advanced features like remote device management, conditional access policies, and detailed device analytics.
 To learn more, see [Microsoft Teams Rooms licenses](/microsoftteams/rooms/rooms-licensing#teams-rooms-license-service-plan-comparison).

 ### References